Skip to main content

 • Behavioral Health

 It sparked my lifelong passion to work with those afflicted by this disease and to raise awareness about eating disorders, body image complexes and the impact of mainstream media.
-Though knowledge and treatment have increased over the years, they are still very misunderstood diseases.
+Though knowledge and treatment have increased over the years, they are still misunderstood diseases.
 Eating disorders are complex, affecting the mind, body and spirit.
-Like a cancer, it does not discriminate by age, size, gender, religious beliefs, race or socioeconomic status.
+Like a cancer, it doesn't discriminate by age, size, gender, religious beliefs, race or socioeconomic status.
 Eating disorders are not a choice.
-Though they can be life-threatening, with the right treatment people do and can fully recover.
+Though they can be life-threatening, with the right treatment, people do and can fully recover.

 Complexity and confusion

-Food choices can be confusing in today’s culture.
-Changes in how we eat, what we eat, where we eat, and when we eat may create disordered eating patterns.
+Food choices can be confusing in today's culture.
+Changes in how, what, where and when people eat may create disordered eating patterns.
 Some people may experience a disordered eating pattern without having an eating disorder.
 However, eating disorders are serious conditions related to persistent eating behaviors that negatively impact health, emotions and the ability to function in important areas of life.
-Research studies show those who suffer with eating disorders such as anorexia nervosa, bulimia nervosa, eating disorder unspecified, and binge-eating disorder have a biological imbalance in their brain chemistry.
-This creates a preoccupation with weight and food which interferes with a person’s ability to experience joy, healthy relationships, freedom, self-love, and peace.
+Research studies show those who have eating disorders, such as anorexia nervosa, bulimia nervosa, eating disorder unspecified and binge-eating disorder, have a biological imbalance in their brain chemistry.
+This creates a preoccupation with weight and food, which interferes with a person's ability to experience joy, healthy relationships, freedom, self-love and peace.

 The clients I have had the honor of working with throughout the years stress the importance of educating others to see the person rather than their weight or what they eat.
 They want to be seen for more than their disease.
 The journey to recovery is one of many detours, twists and turns.
 But there is a light at the end for those with the courage, strength and support to get the help they need.